thepyottlab/ASR-Inspect/README.md

 ## Usage
 1. Run the application.
-2. Load a dataset (CSV exported from PCT software).
+2. Load a dataset (CSV exported from PCT software using the 'Reduce' functionality).
 3. Navigate trials using arrow keys or enter a trial number.
-4. Mark trials as rejected (press the space bar).
+4. Mark trials as rejected using the space bar.
 5. Adjust Y-scale manually or enable auto-scaling.
 6. Export the dataset before or after removing rejected trials.